richardlam4391/IBM_Data_Science_Professional_Certificate/Python for Data Science, AI and Development/Exercise and Project/README.md

-Many labs, assignments and projects are on the list of this folder
+Many labs projects are on the list of this folder